 The Department of International Politics at Aberystwyth is renowned not only for its teaching but also for its research activities.
-For almost 20 years we have been a leading research department in the UK and globally.
+We are a leading research department in the UK and globally.
 Aber Interpol is well known around the globe as a place where exciting new insights into national, international and global challenges are developed.